-23 White Christmas Decorating Ideas From a Romantic Nordic French Home Tour takes us to Spain once again!
-Did you catch the holiday decorating post with the tour of a rustic French country cottage in the Spanish countryside?
-Today’s glorious cotton candy cloud fairy tale home qualifies as a French Nordic fantasy.
-Whimsical and romantic decorations, a tone on tone color palette, twinkling lights, and soft touches tick all the lovely boxes for an elegant French Christmas.
+Stunning White Christmas Decorating Ideas & Romantic Nordic French Home Tour takes us to Spain once again!
+Did you catch the holiday decorating post with the rustic French country cottage tour in the Spanish countryside?
+Today’s glorious cotton candy cloud fairy tale home qualifies as French Nordic fantasy.
+Whimsical and romantic decorations, tone on tone color palette, twinkling lights, and soft touches tick all the lovely boxes for an elegant French Christmas.

 Photos: El Mueble